qmeng222/Understand-Node/BigWordAlert.md

 - scope: where in code you have access to a particular variable or function.
 - JSON: JavaSCript object notation (string)
 - revealing module pattern: exposing only properties/methods you want via an returned object (to protect code within modules)
+- mutate: to change something (eg: addinga method or property to an obj means you've mutated the obj)